mobends/mobends-addon-customnpcs/README.md

 - CustomNPCs mod jar.

 ### Building
-Clone this repository.
+1. Clone this repository.
 Then, get a Minecraft version appropriate Forge MDK, extract it into the same folder as the git repository **(don't replace existing files)**.

+2. Then create a ```libs``` folder, and put all the dependency jars (downloaded in the previous step) into that folder.
+3. Proceed with normal mod development <3.